Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Robust MTD Algorithms

 Based on the definition of MTD weakest point, the following robust max-min optimization problem can be formulated:

-The inner problem $\min_{\|\bm{a}_N\|_2 = 1,\bm{a}_N \in \mathcal{J}_N} {\|\bm{S}_N'\bm{a}_N\|_2^2}$ is the mathematical formulation of the weakest point in Definition \ref{def:vul} which is maximized over the outer programming.
-From a game theorem point of view, we can present this setting as an intelligent attacker aims to develop an FDI attack with the highest probability to bypass BDD and the system operator tries to improve his/her defence strategy against this intelligent attacker.
-In the following sections, we will show that the two-stage problem \eqref{eq:robust_opt} can be reduced into a single-stage minimization problem by analytically representing the weakest point using the principal angles between $\mathcal{J}_N$ and $\mathcal{J}_N'$.
+The inner problem $\min_{\|\bm{a}_N\|_2 = 1,\bm{a}_N \in \mathcal{J}_N} {\|\bm{S}_N'\bm{a}_N\|_2^2}$ is the mathematical formulation of the weakest point in Definition \ref{def:vul} which is maximised over the outer programming.
+From a game-theoretic point of view, we can present this setting as an intelligent attacker aims to develop an FDI attack with the highest probability to bypass BDD and the system operator tries to improve his/her defence strategy against this intelligent attacker.

+In the following sections, we will show that the two-stage problem \eqref{eq:robust_opt} can be reduced into a single-stage minimisation problem by analytically representing the weakest point using the principal angles between $\mathcal{J}_N$ and $\mathcal{J}_N'$.